-Assault on Islamic State enclave is as good as over-SDF
+Assault on Islamic State enclave is as good as over: SDF

 Those issues were underscored on Friday with the death of the newborn son of Shamima Begum, a British woman who left to join Islamic State when she was a schoolgirl.

-Additional reporting by Tom Miles in Geneva, Lisa Barrington and Tom Perry in Beirut; Writing by Tom Perry; editing by John Stonestreet and Angus MacSwan
+Additional reporting by Tom Miles in Geneva, Lisa Barrington and Tom Perry in Beirut and Stephanie Nebehay in Geneva; Writing by Tom Perry; editing by John Stonestreet and Angus MacSwan